Diversity, Equity and Inclusion

 Canon is committed to providing equal opportunities according to ability and fair treatment for all, irrespective of gender.

 In Japan, in addition to formulating action plans and disclosing information as mandated by the Act on the Promotion of Female Participation and Career Advancement in the Workplace, we are conducting our own original initiatives.
 For example, at Canon Inc., we organize leadership training for women as part of efforts to develop female candidates for managerial positions.
 Using the theme of developing a new business proposal, the training provides an opportunity to develop leadership qualities.
-Since its launch in 2012, a cumulative total of 267 women have completed the training program.
-One tangible result of this initiative is that the ratio of female managers, a KPI of women’s participation in the company, has already reached 93% of the target we set for the end of 2025.
-We therefore aim to achieve this goal ahead of schedule.
-Going forward, we will look to step up the recruitment of female engineers and technicians and, in the future, aim to achieve parity between the ratio of female managers and the percentage of women overall in the company (16.9% at end-2023).
+Since its launch in 2012, a cumulative total of 291 women have completed the training program.
+The tangible result of these initiatives was seen in 2024, when we achieved our target for increasing the ratio of female managers, our KPI for women’s participation in the company, well ahead of the original end-2025 deadline.
+Going forward, we will look to step up the recruitment of female engineers and technicians and, in the future, aim to achieve parity between the ratio of female managers and the percentage of women overall in the company (17.0% at end-2024).
 We are also supportive of the Keidanren’s challenge of achieving 30% of female executives by 2030.*

 Furthermore, we hold return-to-work seminars for employees returning from childcare leave and their supervisors, and provide mentoring by female managers.
 By hosting lectures and interviews with female executives and organizing events to share the experiences of female managers, we are creating opportunities that help raise awareness around working with purpose and balancing work with life events.